The Best Handyman Insurance Companies

 How much does handyman insurance cost?

-For a basic general liability insurance policy with $1M in coverage, handymen can expect to pay around $50 per month, or $600 annually, in premiums.
+For a basic general liability insurance policy with $1M in coverage, handymen can expect to pay around $70 per month, or $840 annually, in premiums.
 Exact costs will vary based on a number of factors, including where you work, how many people you employ, and the risk level you face on the job.
 More importantly, your total cost of insurance will depend on the entire suite of insurance products you opt for.
-In addition to general liability, most handymen carry commercial auto, workers’ comp, and tools and equipment coverage.
-Paying for multiple insurance policies separately, for example, is usually more expensive than opting for bundled coverage.
+In addition to general liability, many handymen carry tools and equipment coverage, while those with employees or commercial contracts may also require workers’ comp and commercial auto insurance.
+Opting for a Business Owner’s Policy (BOP)—which bundles liability and property coverage—is usually more cost-effective than purchasing those specific policies separately.

 What does handyman insurance cover?

-While some companies offer policies geared towards the specifics of the handyman industry, a handyman general liability policy usually covers customer property damage, bodily injury, and personal injury caused by you or your employees’ actions.
-Commercial auto insurance, which many handymen also have, covers expenses related to vehicle theft, damage, and bodily injury suffered by other motorists as a result of your actions.
-Workers’ compensation, on the other hand, will cover the cost of injuries suffered by your employees on the job. Сovered expenses include medical and rehabilitation bills, as well as lost income.
-Errors and omissions insurance, which some handymen also opt for, covers claims related to professional errors, mistakes, and negligence.
+While some companies offer policies geared towards the specific risks of handyman work, a handyman general liability policy usually covers customer property damage, bodily injury, and personal injury caused by you or your employees’ actions.
+Commercial auto insurance, which many handymen also carry, covers expenses related to bodily injury and property damage caused to any third party—including pedestrians and property owners, not just other motorists.
+Depending on your specific policy, it also provides coverage for vehicle theft and physical damage to your own work truck or van.
+Workers’ compensation, on the other hand, will cover the cost of injuries suffered by your employees on the job.
+Covered expenses include medical and rehabilitation bills, as well as lost income.
+Professional liability insurance—also known as errors and omissions—covers claims related to professional negligence or advice that leads to a client’s financial loss.
+While it generally excludes bodily injury and property damage, physical mistakes made during a job are typically covered by the products-completed operations portion of a general liability policy.

 How do you get handyman insurance?